 - Fannie Mae's HomeStyle loan offers the option to purchase or refinance a home with renovation costs included in the loan.

-- These can be a good option for many homeowners because they tend to have lower interest rates and down payment requirements than other loans.
+- These can be a good option because they tend to have lower interest rates and down payments compared to other loans.

 - A HomeStyle loan offers flexibility with the type of property and renovations for which you can use it.